 The purpose of safety symbols is to attract your attention to possible dangers.
 The safety symbols, and the explanations with them, deserve your careful attention and understanding.
 The safety warnings do not by themselves eliminate any danger.
 The instructions or warnings they give are not substitutes for proper accident prevention measures.

 SYMBOL MEANING

 SAFETY ALERT SYMBOL:

-Indicates caution or warning.
+Indicates danger, warning, or caution.
 May be used in conjunction with other symbols or pictographs.